cloud-custodian/cloud-custodian/docs/source/azure/policy/genericarmfilter.rst

 Tag Filter
 ----------

-The "tag filter" is implicitly just the ValueFilter (see :ref:`filters`)
+The "tag filter" is implicitly just the ValueFilter (see :ref:`filters`).
+It can be used to filter resources on the presence, absence or value of a tag.

+.. c7n-schema:: ValueFilter
+    :module: c7n.filters.core

 Example Policies
 ---------------